 If you see anything you do not understand, call the credit bureau at the telephone number on the report.
 Errors may be a warning sign of possible identity theft.
 You should notify the credit bureaus of any inaccuracies in your report, whether due to error or fraud, as soon as possible so the information can be investigated and, if found to be in error, corrected.
 If there are accounts or charges you did not authorize, immediately notify the appropriate credit bureau by telephone and in writing.
 Information that cannot be explained should also be reported to your local police or sheriff's office because it may signal criminal activity.

-How to Enroll in Equifax® Credit WatchTM Gold
+How to Enroll in IDX Credit Monitoring Protection Services

-As a safeguard, we have arranged for you to enroll, at no cost to you, in online credit monitoring and identity protection services provided through Equifax, one of the three major consumer credit reporting agencies in the United States.
+As a safeguard, we have arranged for you to enroll, at no cost to you, in an online credit monitoring and identity restoration service provided by IDX.